-Refund of contributions Account balances for deferred members accumulate interest until normal retirement date and are discounted back to the valuation date.
+Refund of contributions For non-vested members, account balances accumulate interest until the assumed commencement date and are discounted back to the valuation date.
+Active members decrementing after becoming eligible for a benefit are assumed to take the contributions accumulated with interest if larger than the value of the benefit.
 Commencement of deferred benefits Members receiving deferred annuities (including current terminated deferred members) are assumed to begin receiving benefits at age 65.
 Percentage married Marital status as indicated by data.
-Age of spouse Females are assumed to be three years younger than their male spouses.
+Age of spouse Male members are assumed to have a beneficiary three years younger and female members are assumed to have a beneficiary two years older.
 Form of payment Members are assumed to elect a life annuity.
 Allowance for Combined Service Annuity None.
 Eligibility testing Eligibility for benefits is determined based upon the age nearest birthday and service nearest whole year on the date the decrement is assumed to occur.
 Decrement operation Decrements are assumed to occur mid-fiscal year.
 Service credit accruals It is assumed that members accrue one year of service credit per year.
 Pay increases Pay increases are assumed to happen at the beginning of the fiscal year.
 This is equivalent to assuming that reported earnings are pensionable earnings for the year ending on the valuation date.
 Unknown data for certain members To prepare this report, GRS has used and relied on participant data supplied by the Fund.
 Although GRS has reviewed the data in accordance with Actuarial Standards of Practice No. 23, GRS has not verified or audited any of the data or information provided.
 There were no members reported with missing or invalid birth dates.
 In cases where submitted data was missing or incomplete, the following assumptions were applied: Data for active members: There were 6 members who have reached the 24-year service cap.
-We assumed these members earned the greater of the salary reported under the Unclassified Employees Retirement Plan or \$161,108 for the July 1, 2019 to June 30, 2020 plan year.
+These members are reflected as active members in this valuation.
+We assumed these members earned the greater of the salary reported under the Unclassified Employees Retirement Plan or \$165,135.88 for the July 1, 2020 to June 30, 2021 plan year.
 There were no members reported with missing service.
-There were no members reported with a missing or invalid gender.